 Step 1 - As soon as possible but no later than the 7th calendar day (excluding CVCC institutional holidays) following the Event Date, the employee is encouraged to initiate a discussion of the grievance with his/her immediate supervisor and with the CVCC employee allegedly responsible for grievance if that person is other than the immediate supervisor.
 This discussion should include an attempt to resolve the grievance.

-Step 2 – If the grievance is not resolved in Step 1, the employee may initiate additional review by his/her immediate supervisor and other administrators in his/her line of supervision to the President by submitting a written request (the Supervisor Review Request) to his/her immediate supervisor and to the CVCC Personnel Office.
+Step 2 – If the grievance is not resolved in Step 1, the employee may initiate additional review by his/her immediate supervisor and other administrators in his/her line of supervision to the President by submitting a written request (the Supervisor Review Request) to his/her immediate supervisor and to the CVCC Human Resources Office.
 The Supervisor Review Request must be submitted no later than the 14th calendar day (excluding CVCC institutional holidays) following the Event Date.
 The Supervisor Review Request must specify the grievance, the remedy being sought, and any information in support of the grievance and/or proposed remedy.
-The immediate supervisor shall provide the employee with a written decision regarding the grievance no later than the 7th calendar day (excluding CVCC institutional holidays) following receipt of the Supervisor Review Request by the Personnel Office.
+The immediate supervisor shall provide the employee with a written decision regarding the grievance no later than the 7th calendar day (excluding CVCC institutional holidays) following receipt of the Supervisor Review Request by the Human Resources Office.

 Step 3 – If the grievance is not resolved in Step 2, the employee may initiate a review of the grievance by the President.
-To initiate a review by the President, the employee must submit a written request to the Office of the President and to the CVCC Personnel Office no later than the 7th calendar day (excluding CVCC institutional holidays) following receipt of the supervisor’s written decision in Step 2.
+To initiate a review by the President, the employee must submit a written request to the Office of the President and to the CVCC Human Resources Office no later than the 7th calendar day (excluding CVCC institutional holidays) following receipt of the supervisor’s written decision in Step 2.
 The President shall provide a written decision regarding the grievance to the employee no later than the 14th calendar day (excluding CVCC institutional holidays) following receipt of the written request for review.

 Step 4 – Should the employee not be satisfied with the decision rendered by the President in Step 3, the employee may initiate a review of the grievance by a three member Employee Grievance Committee (“the Committee”).
 The Committee shall consist of a faculty member selected by the Faculty Senate, an administrator not directly involved in the grievance, and a third impartial employee jointly agreed upon by the first two (2) members.
 This 3rd member selected by the other two members shall serve as the chair of the Committee.
-To initiate a review by the Committee, the employee must submit a written request to the CVCC Personnel Office and to the Office of the President no later than the 7th calendar day (excluding CVCC institutional holidays) following receipt of the President’s decision in Step 3.
+To initiate a review by the Committee, the employee must submit a written request to the CVCC Human Resources Office and to the Office of the President no later than the 7th calendar day (excluding CVCC institutional holidays) following receipt of the President’s decision in Step 3.
 The Committee chair shall schedule a review/hearing of the grievance no later than the 14th calendar day (excluding CVCC institutional holidays) following receipt of the written request.

 The Committee review/hearing will have the following procedural safeguards for the employee and CVCC: